Simple Sustainable Sovereign

 When we got married, it was the first time my husband and I had lived outside of our parents’ homes.
 This brought many changes, including our decision to drastically reset our eating patterns by committing to eating as healthfully and homemade as possible; partly out of motivation to better ourselves and partly out of frugality.
 Since then, we’ve only continued to go deeper down the path of ancestral nourishment.

-Following the fiasco of 2020, I began to discover and contemplate many people speaking out about the ways that we lack understanding of what true health is, where it comes from, and whose business it is to protect one’s individual condition.
+Following the fiasco of 2020, I began to discover and contemplate my understanding of what true health is, where it comes from, and who is responsible for protecting one’s individual condition.

-The mainstream method of thinking – that doctors should tell us what we need, that medical intervention in biological processes is necessary, that someone else is responsible for keeping me healthy or vise versa – was one I had been raised to question and I soon saw was rather illogical.
+The mainstream method of thinking – that doctors should tell us what we need, that medical intervention in biological processes is necessary, that someone else is responsible for keeping me healthy or vise versa – was one I had been raised to question and began to see was rather illogical.

 As I have watched the unfolding of world events over the past years and grown in awareness of myself and others, I have come to believe that the responsibility of health belongs solely to each individual.

 Today, this belief is only stronger.
 I truly think that we are each given responsibility for our own selves by our creator and called to steward this gift.
-Accepting the responsibility for this sovereignty can be both the most frightening and most important step any human can make in actualizing true presence in their life.
+Accepting the responsibility for this sovereignty can be both the most frightening and most important step any human can make in actualizing true presence in their life, which is something I seek to do.

-Birth is one of the most important areas that we quickly give up this sovereignty.
+Birth is one of the most important areas in which we give away our authority.
 I have felt the call to birth work since I was around 16, but medical midwifery never quite felt like the right path for me.
 I have no interest in women outsourcing their individual authority and responsibility to me in the most important moment of theirs’ and their babies’ lives, and I have no interest in taking that authority from them.

-I completed the RBK school in Fall of 2023 and for the first time in my life I felt like I had found my calling.
-The school gave me a foundation of the language and tools necessary to support women through birthing and mothering in full integrity, and I am only continuing to build upon it.
+These programs supported me in finding a path I could walk.
+They gave me a foundation for the language and tools necessary to support women through pregnancy, birthing, and mothering in full integrity, and I am only continuing to build upon my education to best support the women in my life.

 Let’s keep you up to date.